 And, when the victims are babies, children, or elderly, the results are sadly more likely to be fatal.

-However, places which have reduced the number of Pitbulls by implementing breed specific legislation have not seen a correlating decrease in the number of dog bite injuries.
+But, places which have reduced the number of Pitbulls by implementing breed specific legislation have not seen a correlating decrease in the number of dog bite injuries.

 Which suggests that people can, and unfortunately will, breed any sort of dog badly.